Skip to main content

 01000000d08c9ddf0115d1118c7a00c04fc297eb01000000c57ba489a6781343983ef0deba79d0250000000002000000000003660000c0000000100000007ba4ea450748178832c0187a37c513270000000004800000a000000010000000a3fe44ced5ac805a2fcf7a6c3652994510000000ccc7701593bd519546d09f216962fac4140000003904619dc8c320b7fb0cafa6efdd78dd2c69c8e5

-Then, you can copy this string which is your password encrypted, and put it in your script like this to connect to your site:
+Next, copy the encrypted password string and paste it into your script to connect to your site:

 $secureString = "01000000d08c9ddf0115d1118c7a00c04fc297eb01000000c57ba489a6781343983ef0deba79d0250000000002000000000003660000c0000000100000007ba4ea450748178832c0187a37c513270000000004800000a000000010000000a3fe44ced5ac805a2fcf7a6c3652994510000000ccc7701593bd519546d09f216962fac4140000003904619dc8c320b7fb0cafa6efdd78dd2c69c8e5"